zumikiti/in-60-seconds/README.md

 [Snap Layouts](https://gitpitch.com/docs/layout-features/snap-position-layouts).

 Traditional markdown presentation tools and services offer little if any control over the layout of content of slides.
-GitPitch gives you complete control over slide-content layout.
+But GitPitch gives you complete control over slide-content layout.
 The same kind of flexibility you enjoy when working with *drag-and-drop* tools like Powerpoint and Keynote.
 But powered by Markdown.
 The *snap-layouts* feature allows you to create unique slide designs to fit your specific needs.

 If you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps